barncastle/CASC-Bruteforcer/README.md

 A GPU accelerated Salsa20 and Jenkins96 bruteforce tool.
 Benchmarks have been tested against an AMD Radeon R9 380.

+A big thanks to [Marlamin](https://github.com/Marlamin) for hacking his site around to accommodate this project.

 ## Salsa20
 The salsa implementation is designed to be as small and fast as possible, by only hashing a 4 character magic, at the cost of more collisions.